How to Promote an App and Advertise the Smart Way

 - Why pay for users that are going to download your application organically anyways?
 This is especially true when an application first launches.
 Plenty of customers you already engage with will download without the need to engage with any sort of paid advertisement.

 Stage 2: Introduce "High Yield" Paid Media Sources

 Once you have completed Stage 1 and you are seeing a drop in organic traffic coming through your owned sources it’s time to introduce “high yield” paid media sources.
-What do we mean “high yield” media sources, these are the sources that are going to drive the highest ROI for the lowest amount of money and should be utilized first in any sort of paid media strategy.
+What we mean by “high yield” media app promotion sources, is that these are the sources that are going to drive the highest ROI for the lowest amount of money and should be utilized first in any sort of paid media strategy.
 These include: